machado001/simple-tdd-javascript-exercise/README.md

 # Contributing

-Feel free to write more tests based on src/tax.js to improve this repository.
+Feel free to write more tests based on src/tax.js and tests/tax.test.js to improve this repository.